Distinguished Professor Christopher Berndt

 Also published as: Berndt, Christopher; Berndt, C.; Berndt, C. C.; Berndt, Chris; Berndt, Chris C.; Berndt, Christopher C.

 This publication listing is provided by Swinburne Research Bank.
 If you are the owner of this profile, you can update your publications using our online form.

 Recent research grants awarded

-- 2017: Development of corrosion resistant thermal barrier coating system for carbon fibre composite *; Department of Industry, Innovation and Science
+- 2021: Developing and optimising of SOFC components *; Department of Industry, Innovation and Science

 - 2017: Field trial of prototype hydraulic actuator incorporating HVOF coating technology *; DMTC